f4ww4z/blog/content/post/gci-with-openmrs.md

 >See examples of bugs I found in this task: [**RA-1442**](https://issues.openmrs.org/browse/RA-1442) and [**RA-1443**](https://issues.openmrs.org/browse/RA-1443).

-Next, another QA task I completed was choosing specifically one *bundled module* from the OpenMRS Reference Application and testing that module out.
+Another QA task I completed was choosing specifically one [*bundled module*](https://wiki.openmrs.org/x/WQ8z) from the OpenMRS Reference Application and testing that module out.
 I chose to assess the **Admin UI** module as I guess that module is incorporated closely with the **Appointment Scheduling** module, thus more prone to integration bugs.

 Here are the three bugs I found relating to the Admin UI module:

 - https://issues.openmrs.org/browse/RA-1449
 - https://issues.openmrs.org/browse/RA-1448
 - https://issues.openmrs.org/browse/RA-1447

->See the complete Google Doc I made for the Admin UI

 I also complied OpenMRS's main website at http://openmrs.org/ with WCAG's guidelines, and have created a document [here](https://docs.google.com/document/d/14lzESgbCkhAh9W1gmzxrJWbcNFtftfYJ4qMtashw05c/edit?usp=sharing).